Kalavian112/AesthetiCalc/README.md

 # AesthetiCalc

-A simple calculator I made in 2 days, mainly to learn about parsing input.
-Also works as a PWA.
+A simple calculator I made in 2 days in pure HTML, CSS, and JavaScript.
+I created it mainly to learn about parsing input and various other algorithms.
+Also works as a progressive web app.

 ## Third Party Credits/Licenses